How did I get enrolled in this Program?

 Can I participate in the program if I have not received a consumer notification letter?

 Yes, as long as your community has a DPU approved aggregation working with Colonial Power Group.
-You may OPT-IN AT ANY TIME by filling out the online Opt-In Form on your community’s page OR by calling the Supplier chosen by your community (listed on your community’s page) OR by calling Colonial Power Group, Inc. at (508) 485-5858.
+You may OPT-IN AT ANY TIME (at the Supplier’s discretion) by filling out the online Opt-In Form on your community’s page OR by calling the Supplier chosen by your community (listed on your community’s page) OR by calling Colonial Power Group, Inc. at (508) 485-5858.
 To avoid delays in your enrollment, before opting in, please make sure that if you have a “Supplier Block” on your account that it is removed.
 Also, if you have previously contracted with your own Competitive Supplier, you should confirm with them that you will not incur any fees for leaving their supply.

 When will my enrollment take effect?